Neural Lyapunov and Optimal Control

-In this work we introduce a unified approach that solves finite time parameterised optimal control problems while leveraging neural ODEs to learn the corresponding time-varying Lyapunov and value functions.
+In this work, we introduce a unified approach that solves finite-time parameterised OC problems while leveraging neural ODEs to learn the corresponding time-varying Lyapunov and value functions.
 We test our method on linear and nonlinear control-affine systems.
-Additionally, we show that by utilising the learnt value and Lyapunov functions to warmstart traditional MPC solvers we are able to significantly reduce the planning horizon.
+We compare to RL baselines outperforming all by orders of magnitude.